RajiNandagopal/BizCardX-Extracting-Business-Card-Data-with-OCR/README.md

 3.The web application opens in a browser, presenting the user with three menu options: HOME, DATA MANAGEMENT, MODIFY.
 4.Users can upload a business card image in the DATA MANAGEMENT menu to INSERT option.
 5.The EasyOCR library extracts text from the uploaded image.
-6.Extracted text is classified using regular expressions to identify key information such as company name, cardholder name, etc.
+6.Clicking the "Extract" button stores the data in a SQL database.
-7.The classified data is displayed on the screen and can be edited by the user if needed.
+7.Extracted text is classified using regular expressions to identify key information such as company name, cardholder name, etc.
-8.Clicking the "Upload to Database" button stores the data in a MySQL database.
+8.The classified data is displayed on the screen and can be edited by the user if needed.
-9.The MODIFY menu allows users to read, update, and delete data in the MySQL database.
+9.The Data Management menu allows users to read, update, and delete data in the SQL database.

 Conclusion: